 Note: when you are a student < 18 years, most of the time you’ll need a parent or guardian’s consent or approval to open a bank account.
 Check the website of each bank to see what rules apply.

 Orientation and arrival

 Get started in Rotterdam!

 We're here to help you out!

 Overall there are no huge differences between the 5 mentioned banks.
 Nevertheless, the banks do differ in some ways.
 Some examples:

 - ABN AMRO provides all communication in English, in contrary to the other banks;

 - On the other hand, ING Bank is able to provide you with a temporary card way faster;

 - Triodos bank is focusing more on sustainability and less on profit;

 As you can see: each bank has its own pros and cons.
 So what to choose then?
-Pick a bank either close to your accommodation (so it's easier to visit the bank during office hours) or choose a bank where registration is made quite easy, like registering on campus during the One Stop Shop.
+Pick a bank either close to your accommodation (so it's easier to visit the bank during office hours) or choose a bank where registration is made quite easy.